topherhunt/cheatsheets/elixir/phoenix.md

 ## Logging

 By default, a Phoenix app spits all logs to STDOUT.
 In the test environment etc., you can use the `logger_file_backend` library to route logs to a file.

+## Debugging

+- `IO.puts("arbitrary string")`
+- `IO.inspect(value)`
+- Run IEx.pry:
+  * In `config/test.exs`, set `:ownership_timeout` to a large value so db connections don't time out while prying
+  * Add `require IEx` to the target file
+  * Insert `IEx.pry` at the target line
+  * Run the tests in iex: `iex -S mix test --trace`
+- You can inspect any Hex dependency code in `deps/`.
+You can even alter the code of a dependency, run `mix deps.compile`, then restart the Phoenix server, and your changes will be live.